Pranav080405/voice-based-biometric-system/README.md

 # voice-based-biometric-system
 This project verifies a speaker's identity by comparing two voice samples using MFCC features and cosine similarity.
 If the similarity exceeds a set threshold, the speaker is authenticated.
 It's a lightweight, effective voice-based biometric verification system.
+When tested with two of my own voice samples, it achieved a similarity score of 0.995, successfully verifying the speaker.
+This demonstrates its effectiveness for simple speaker authentication.

 #  Install dependencies
 !apt-get install ffmpeg -y > /dev/null
 !pip install numpy scipy matplotlib soundfile pydub librosa --quiet